From the voices of our incarcerated friends: Trust creates an environment for healing.

 This is the key to slipping out of judgmental habits.

-It’s pretty easy, questions like: “Can you tell me more?”
-Or, “How did you come to think that way?”
+It’s pretty easy.
+Just ask a question like: “What do you mean?”
+Or, “Why do you think that?”
 Or, “That’s really interesting/different.
 How’d you come to learn that?”

 Correcting people is a drag.
-Learning people’s stories, finding real, safe conversations, is much more fun.
+Learning people’s stories and ways to connect with them is so much more fun.

-Remember, one friend currently lives inside a department of corrections.
-All belong to a department of connections.
+Remember: your friend currently lives inside a department of corrections.
+You belong to a department of connections.
 Find a way to connect.
-This is the work of God in Christ.
+This is the work of God.

 CONSISTENCY

-These first several months, you as a team are working together to counter that experience.
+These first several months, you as a team are working to counter that experience.
 Don’t be awesome, don’t promise the moon, just write that next letter.
-Put it on the calendar if you need.
+Put it on the calendar if you need to.
 Consistency heals.
 “We’re here.
 We’re not going anywhere.
 We’re not dropping you.
 How was your week?”

 The Bible calls this “faithfulness”.
 It’s the opposite of flakiness.
-You are already finding how hard faithfulness is.
+You are already learning how hard faithfulness is.
 Don’t get down on yourself when you find yourself flaking.
-It’s part of your discipleship.

-That’s my friend Jesús S. (so you don’t confuse which Jesus I’m quoting).
-He has taught me about trust over the last five years, from the depths of federal prison cells.
+That’s a quote from my friend Jesús S. He has taught me about trust over the last five years, from the depths of federal prison cells.
 Whether you agree with what he says next or not, this is a common trust-meter from the streets, from prison cells, to underscore the importance of consistency:

 But when somebody shows you that they’re not going to judge you, or drop you, or split—that’s someone you can start to trust.